 To have a big picture view of your storage network, you need storage management software.

-Storage management software makes better use of resources and reduces manual tasks by gathering information about all of the elements in a storage network, rather than having vendor-specific software managing each
+Storage management software makes better use of resources and reduces manual tasks by gathering information about all of the elements in a storage network, rather than having vendor-specific software managing each array, HBA and switch.